Nacogdoches County well produced 10 barrels of oil a day in 1866.

-In December 1859, less than four months after Edwin Drake’s celebrated discovery of oil in Pennsylvania, a similarly determined wildcatter named Lyne (Lynis) Taliaferro Barret began searching in an East Texas area known as Oil Springs.
+In December 1859, less than four months after Edwin L. Drake’s first U.S. oil well drilled in Pennsylvania, a similarly determined petroleum explorer named Lyne (Lynis) Taliaferro Barret began searching in an East Texas area known as Oil Springs.

-Barret used an auger fastened to a pipe and rotated by a steam-driven cogwheel.
-The contract, “guarantees that the augers hereby sold shall well and truly perform the work of boring through earth boring (sic), but not through hard or solid rock.
+The contract guaranteed that “the augers hereby sold shall well and truly perform the work of boring through earth boring (sic), but not through hard or solid rock.
 Should they fail to do so, he agrees to furnish other good ones or take them back and refund the money.”

 Throughout the summer of 1866, the Melrose Petroleum Oil Company continued drilling and on September 12, 1866, Lyne Barret’s tenacity was rewarded.
 At a depth of 106 feet, the “No. 1 Isaac C. Skillern” struck oil.

-The well yielded a modest 10 barrels per day, but remains nonetheless the first commercially producing oil well in Texas.
+The first commercially producing oil well in Texas yielded a modest 10 barrels of oil per day.
 Samples were forwarded to the Department of Emigration in New York, which pronounced the oil “superior in all its properties.”

-Barret subsequently traveled to New York and Pennsylvania to invest in additional equipment.
-There he met John F. Carll, regarded today as the visionary who almost single-handedly invented both petroleum geology and petroleum engineering.
+The future of the U.S. petroleum industry would leap forward when Barret met John F. Carll, the man who almost single-handedly invented both petroleum geology and petroleum engineering.